Federated Over-Air Subspace Tracking from Incomplete and Corrupted Data

-If a few complete rows (columns) of the entries are missing, it is impossible to recover the underlying matrix.
+If a few complete rows (columns) of the entries are missing, in general it is not possible to recover the underlying matrix.
 This can be avoided by either assuming bounds on the number of missing entries in any row and in any column, or by assuming that each entry is observed uniformly at random with probability $\rho$ independent of all others.
 In this work we assume the former which is a weaker assumption.
 We need the following definition.